Some of My Best Rappers Are Friends: Prologue

 I have chosen to follow my calling as advocate for the cause of genuine R&B music.
 Hip hop has swallowed up pure R&B and regurgitated a diluted hybrid.
 As a people, it is all of our duties to preserve treasures of the past, lest they vanish.
 In order to save the music, we must be willing to integrate our skills and be willing to work together.
 We must set aside our pride and realize that our past establishes our present and our present builds our future.
 By respecting our differences in age, cultures, experiences and abilities, we can come together and keep helping our music to evolve.

 This mixtape is dedicated to Hip hop and every producer or rapper with whom I’ve had the good fortune to work, any rapper who I credit for helping me grow as an artist because of our proximity, any rapper with whom I have shared a mere conversation or any rapper whose body of work has served as my inspiration.
 I extend my gratitude to Kanye West, Jay Z, Pharelle, Will I Am, Common, No I.D.
-Q Tip, Talib Kwele, ?uestlove, The Roots, Whodini, Rick Ross, Diddy, Dr. Dre, Rhymefest, Malik Yusef, The RZA, Kid Cudi, Pete Rock, Consequence, Lupe Fiasco, Mos Def, DJ Toomp, ATrack, Young Jeezy, Ice Cube, MC Lyte, De La Soul, Snoop Dogg, and every producer that has ever used a sped up R&B/Soul sample as the backdrop of a song and most of all, any artist or producer who has allowed “a brotha to jump on a hook”.
+Q Tip, Talib Kwele, Questlove, The Roots, Whodini, Rick Ross, Diddy, Dr. Dre, Rhymefest, Malik Yusef, The RZA, Kid Cudi, Pete Rock, Consequence, Lupe Fiasco, Mos Def, DJ Toomp, ATrack, Young Jeezy, Ice Cube, MC Lyte, De La Soul, Snoop Dogg, and every producer that has ever used a sped up R&B/Soul sample as the backdrop of a song and most of all, any artist or producer who has allowed “a brotha to jump on a hook”.